Beyond Talk Therapy…

 Charles offers trauma-informed, individualized yoga instruction and guidance.

 Carol offers workshops and individual sessions that invite insights and inspiration through symbolic forms.
-Includes creativity, gentle intentional movement, experiential learning and meaning making.
+Creativity, gentle intentional movement, and experiential learning combine to generate and integrate insights.

 Carol offers assistance with meaningful travel—near, far, or internal for healing, growth, or transformation.
 She will facilitate in planning, preparation, embarking, returning, and integration of pilgrimage experience.